-There are an overwhelming amount of gutter guard products available.
-As a homeowner, it is almost impossible to know what to choose.
-We have installed many different leaf guards over the years.
-That experience has helped us determine which leaf guards work, and stand the test of time.
-We do not install any “helmet” style covers (like Beyer’s Leaf Guard, or Gutter Helmet), because they do not work, look terrible, and cost a too much.
-Don’t hesitate to call or email us if you would like to chat about what style works best for your home.
+With the overwhelming amount of gutter leaf protection products available, it’s almost impossible for a homeowner to know which one they should choose.
+We have installed many different gutter guards over the years, and that experience has helped us determine which ones work and stand the test of time.
+We do not install any “helmet” style gutter covers (like Beyer’s Leaf Guard, or Gutter Helmet), because they do not work, look terrible, and cost a too much.
+Don’t hesitate to call or email us if you would like to chat about what gutter guard style will work best for your home.

 - What kind of debris do you have falling onto your roof (oak leaves, pine needles, redwood needles/pods, etc.)?
-Different gutter guards work better for different types of debris.
+Different types of gutter guards work better for handling different types of debris.

 - What kind of roof do you have (composition shingle, tile, metal, torch down/tar & gravel, etc.)?
 Some gutter guards will only work with certain types of roofs.

-There is no perfect Leaf Guard.
-We do not guarantee the performance of any Leaf Guards that we install.
-Every Leaf Protection product will eventually require maintenance.
+Keep in mind that there is no perfect leaf guard product.
+We do not guarantee the performance of any gutter guards we install.
+Additionally, every leaf protection product will eventually require maintenance.

 E-Z-Lock Leaf Screen

 The E-Z-Lock powder-coated steel leaf screen is generally a useful leaf protection product and is also our least expensive.
 Similar to our gutter material, the screen is made of galvanized steel with a baked-on enamel.
 The holes in this leaf guard are small (1/4 inch), so they keep almost everything out of the gutter.
 Anything small enough to get through should be able to wash down the downspouts without issue.